School’s almost out and there are tons of things to do this Summer in Atlanta. It’s time to get ready for summer, y’all!

 Museum of Aviation.
 Do you have a wannabe pilot in your life?
 The Museum of Aviation in Warner Robins will elicit a full day’s worth of grins and giggles.
 It is one of the largest aviation museums in the U.S. See over 90 different aircraft, spread over four hangers and 51 acres.
 The best part?
 It’s FREE.

-National Trail Days – (June 5, 2021) Take a Ranger-led hike, volunteer your time for clean up, or one of several other events on Trail Day.
+National Trail Days – Take a Ranger-led hike, volunteer your time for clean-up, or one of several other events on Trail Day.

 Piedmont Park Pool – Spend time splashing in the fountains or riding the lazy river.
 There is a greystone bathhouse, lap lanes, and much more.
-It is clean and super family friendly.
-If you need a break from the sun, you can also try one of these FREE ways to explore Piedmont Park.
-NOTE: Decisions about the 2021 pool season have not yet been made.
-Check the link for updates.
+It is clean and super family-friendly.
+If you need a break from the sun, you can also try one of these.

 Renaissance Festival – Jousting, games, fire jugglers, and so much more.
 This is a summer festival you can’t miss.

 Ride the Atlanta Streetcar –There are 12 stops along a 2.7-mile loop.
 It would be fun to ride just for the novelty, but consider stops at Centennial Park, Sweet Auburn Market, Martin Luther King, Jr. National Historic Site, or Woodruff Park.

 Ritz-Carlton Reynolds Plantation – It’s one of our favorite summer escapes.
 We love moving back and forth from the pool to the beach, taking out the boat, and enjoying s’mores at night.

 Rock Climbing – If you are looking for something your family can all do together Atlanta has several indoor gyms, as well as a few outdoor bouldering locations.
 Not only is it a fun sport, but rock wall climbing is great exercise for kids and adults.